bitsofcotton/p0/README.md

 # bitsofcotton/p0
-Generic predictor that not depends on data itself.
+Generic predictor that does not depends on data itself.

 # Contexts
 There exists discrete fourier transform on given (same interval) series (This is well described on everywhere.).